labbit-fec/catwalk/git-workflow.md

 ```
 git checkout <feature_branch_name>
 ```
-Rebase your feature branch based on the latest `main` branch that you have pulled down
+Rebase your feature branch based on the latest `main` branch that you have pulled down:
 ```
 git rebase main
 ```